-Educational programs include artist residencies and dialogs with classes, a student docent program, internships, research assistantships, lectures and symposia, in-gallery materials, community video projects with children, and school and public tours.
-For information on upcoming exhibitions and programs, call 480/965-2787.
+Educational programs include artist residencies, interaction with students and visitors, a student docent program, internships, research assistantships, lectures, symposia, ingallery materials, school and public tours, and a museum travel program.
+For information on current and future exhibitions and programs at the ASU Art Museum, call 480/965-2785, or access the museum's Web site at asuartmuseum.asu.edu.

 Computing Commons Gallery.
 Located on the ground floor of ASU's high-traffic, centrally located Computing Commons, the gallery extends the arts to a diverse community.
-This Institute for Studies in the Arts' (ISA) exhibition space has highly adaptable power and lighting options and more than 30 Ethernet connections to facilitate work with a focus on art and technology.
+This Arts, Media, and Engineering Program (AME) exhibition space has highly adaptable power and lighting options and more than 30 Ethernet connections to facilitate work with a focus on art and technology.